 Cavco Industries, Inc., a Delaware corporation, was formed on June 30, 2003, as a successor corporation to previous Cavco entities operating since 1965.
 Headquartered in Phoenix, Arizona, we design and produce factorybuilt homes primarily distributed through a network of independent and Company-owned retailers, planned community operators and residential developers.
 We are one of the largest producers of manufactured homes in the United States, based on reported wholesale shipments.
-Our products are marketed under a variety of brand names including Cavco, Fleetwood, Palm Harbor, Nationwide, Fairmont, Friendship, Chariot Eagle, Destiny, Commodore, Colony, Pennwest, R-Anell, Manorwood, MidCountry and Solitaire.
 We are also a leading producer of park model RVs, vacation cabins and factory-built commercial structures.
 Our finance subsidiary, CountryPlace Acceptance Corp. ("CountryPlace"), is an approved Federal National Mortgage Association ("FNMA" or "Fannie Mae") and Federal Home Loan Mortgage Corporation ("FHLMC" or "Freddie Mac") seller/servicer, and a Government National Mortgage Association ("GNMA" or "Ginnie Mae") mortgage-backed securities issuer that offers conforming mortgages, non-conforming mortgages and home-only loans to purchasers of factory-built homes.
 Our insurance subsidiary, Standard Casualty Company ("Standard Casualty"), provides property and casualty insurance primarily to owners of manufactured homes.
-The terms "Cavco," "us," "we," "our," the "Company," and any other similar terms refer to Cavco Industries.
-Inc. and its consolidated subsidiaries, unless otherwise indicated in this Annual Report on Form 10-K for the fiscal year ended April 1, 2023 ("Annual Report").
+The terms "Cavco," "us," "we," "our," the "Company," and any other similar terms refer to Cavco Industries, Inc. and its consolidated subsidiaries, unless otherwise indicated in this Annual Report on Form 10-K for the fiscal year ended March 29, 2025 ("Annual Report").

 We construct homes using an assembly-line process in which each module or floor section is completed in stages.
 This assembly-line process is designed to be flexible in order to accommodate customer requested customizations.
-Our operations include 29 homebuilding production lines located throughout the United States and two production lines in Mexico.
-We distribute our homes through a large network of independent distribution points in 48 states and Canada and 64 Company-owned U.S. retail stores, of which 50 are located in Texas.
+Our operations include a total of 31 homebuilding production lines, 29 located throughout the United States and two production lines in Mexico.
+We distribute our homes through a large network of independent distribution points in 48 states and Canada and 80 Company-owned U.S. retail stores, of which 46 are located in Texas.